Serpent seed: Modern origins in British Israelism

-Christian Identity theology and white supremacy
+Christian Identity theology

-Rev. Russel Kelso Carter (1849–1928) was a prominent Church of God (Holiness) minister and a follower of Totten.
+Russel Kelso Carter (1849–1928) was a prominent Church of God (Holiness) minister and a follower of Totten.
 He became the first preacher of British Israelism to offer a theory on the origin of the serpent's seedline.
 Carter theorized that Cain was the literal Son of the serpent in his book The Tree of Knowledge which he published in 1894.
 Carter believed that "the tremendous pull of the sexual appetite, aroused by the excited state of the woman" caused humanity's fall in the Garden of Eden.
 He believed that Satan used the seduction of Eve to destroy God's pure race "at its fountainhead".
 Carter stopped short of speculating on who the descendants of Cain might be, but he connected the righteous seedline with the Anglo-Saxons.
 Carter's teachings on the subject were subsequently integrated into the overall teachings of British Israelism and they proved to be particularly appealing to members of the Ku Klux Klan and other white supremacists who spread the teaching during the 20th century.

 Carter's theory was very similar to the theory which was first proposed by Daniel Parker, who may have been an influence on him.
 Carter may have also been influenced by the pre-Adamite and Polygenist theories which were being promoted in the United States during the 19th century.
 In 1875, A. Lester Hoyle wrote a book titled The Pre-Adamite, or who tempted Eve?
 In his book, he claimed that multiple creations of races had occurred, but he claimed that only the white race, of which Adam was the father, had been made in God's image and likeness.
 Hoyle also suggested that Cain was the "mongrel offspring" of Eve's seduction by "an enticing Mongolian" with whom she had repeated trysts, thus laying the foundation for the white supremacist bio-theology which states that miscegenation is "an abomination".
 Blending contemporary evolutionary thinking with pre-Adamism, the Vanderbilt University theistic evolutionist and geologist Alexander Winchell argued in his 1878 tract, Adamites and Preadamites, for the pre-Adamic origins of the human race, that Negroes were too racially inferior to be the descendants of the Biblical Adam.